evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/talking-didcomm.md

   );
 ```

 This message can be send easily to the http-transport via REST.
-You will receive the target principal uuid out of the did exchange communication endpoint during the did exchange flow.
+You will receive the target principal uuid out of the DID exchange communication endpoint during the DID exchange flow.

 ```js
 const credential = JSON.parse(result.hits[0].value);